A/1.5 QUT Assurance, Risk and Integrity Services charter

 - Standards on Information Systems Auditing Standards issued by the Information Systems Audit and Control Association

-Assurance, Risk and Integrity Services professionals are required to:
+Assurance and Audit professionals are required to:

 - comply with professional standards of conduct